Home ➜ VBA Tutorial ➜ VBA Concatenate

 - After that, type an ampersand.

-- In the end, assign that value to a cell, variable, or use a message box to see it.
+- In the end, assign that value to a cell, or variable, or use a message box to see it.

 Sub vba_concatenate()